 Clients would have the right to receive the information provided in the online service even orally or in writing.
 Guidance and advice services would have to pay particular attention to clients who need a wide range of integrated services or special support.

 Service providers’ transparency and corporate social responsibility

-According to the government proposal of 9 May, providers of health and social services centres and oral health services units as well as providers delivering services against health and social services vouchers must issue annual reports, for example on the following:
+According to the government proposal, providers of health and social services centres and oral health services units as well as providers delivering services against health and social services vouchers must issue annual reports, for example on the following:

 - their own revenue

 - profit and loss

 - corporate social responsibility.